Police need community's help to return stolen gear

 The gear was recently stolen and Stratford Police are appealing for information to return the items, including a digger, to their rightful owners.

-Central Taranaki Safe Community Trust sent out an email to those signed up for their newsletter.
-Safety manager Di Gleeson says all information will be treated in confidence.
+Central Taranaki Safe Community Trust sent an email out on Friday to all their subscribers, appealing for help in locating the items.
+Safety manager Di Gleeson says any information received will be treated in confidence.

 She says they are also looking for the owner of a diamond ring found on a Stratford footpath last week.